 2014 Olympic Hockey Artifacts Now on Display at the Hockey Hall of Fame

 Over a dozen countries donated more than 50 artifacts from the Olympic Men and Women's Gold, Silver and Bronze medal ice hockey games, which will make their permanent home at the Hockey Hall of Fame.
-Many artifacts will be featured in two new and separate displays that will pay tribute to the Sochi 2014 Olympic Winter Games in time for March Break visitors.
+Many artifacts will be featured in two new and separate displays that will pay tribute to the Sochi 2014 Olympic Winter Games.

 The Hockey Hall of Fame and its members are deeply saddened to learn of the passing of Honoured Member Keith Allen.